happycube/ld-decode/README.md

 ## Generating Colour Video Files (.TBC to Playable .MKV)

-VHS-Decode produces two timebase corrected 16-bit headerless files separated into chroma/luma video signals in the .tbc format plus .json and .log files, usable with the LD-Decode family of tools ld-analyse, ld-process-vbi, ld-process-vits and ld-dropout-correct.
+VHS-Decode produces two timebase corrected 16-bit headerless files, separated into chroma/luma video signals in the .tbc format; plus .json and .log files, usable with the [LD-Decode family of tools](https://github.com/happycube/ld-decode/wiki).

+To generate .mkv files viewable in most media players, simply use the scripts provided.

+Command Examples:

+    ./gen_chroma_vid.sh -v -s <skip number of frames> -l <number of frames long> -i <.tbc filename without .tbc extension>

+The `-a` option can embed an audio file, such as audio decoded via [HiFi Decode](https://github.com/VideoMem/ld-decode/tree/hifi-decode)

+    ./gen_chroma_vid.sh -v -s <skip n frames> -l <number of frames long> -a <capture>.flac -i <.tbc filename without .tbc extension>

+This will use the decoded .tbc files and generate a lossless, interlaced and high-bitrate (roughly 70-100 Mb/s) FFV1 codec video which, although ideal for archival and reducing further loss in quality, may be unsuitable for sharing online without de-interlacing and post-processing to a lossy video format (such as x264/x265).

+An additional processing mode is included in the script files, but commented out.

+## VBI (Vertical Blanking Interval) data recovery

-But also notably VBI (Vertical Blanking Interval) data recovery software can be used like and for the following:
+VBI (Vertical Blanking Interval) data recovery software can also be used per specific region encodings, as follows:

 [VHS-Teletext](https://github.com/oyvindln/vhs-decode/wiki/PAL-Teletext-Subtitles) (European Subtitles)